-Thermal Die CyclingThermal die cycling simulations are essential for high pressure die casting since the same die is used repeatedly to produce thousands of castings.
-Maintaining consistent die temperature due to warping in the die pieces, leading to dimensional instabilities.
-With FLOW-3D CAST, the temperature distributions resulted from the combined effects of die heating, spraying and air blow-off, and the location of cooling channels and inserts can be accurately and efficiently predicted.
+Thermal die cycling simulations are essential for high pressure die casting, since the same die is used repeatedly to produce thousands of castings.
+Maintaining consistent die temperature becomes more challenging over time due to warping in the die pieces leading to dimensional instabilities.
+With FLOW-3D CAST, the temperature distributions resulting from the combined effects of die heating, spraying and air blow-off, as well as the location of cooling channels and inserts can be accurately and efficiently predicted.

 Shot Sleeve Optimization

-Filling SimulationsThe most complex high pressure die casting challenge is accurately tracking metal as it enters the die cavity under high pressure and at speed.
-The resulting splashing of the metal throughout the cavity presentsa significant challenge to prediction of defects for any software.
-Using our TruVOF method, we can determine the location of gates to ensure they have the best flow pattern, the location of overflows to ensure the defects flow to them, and the presence of early solidification.
+The most complex challenge in HPDC simulation is accurately tracking metal as it enters the die cavity under high pressure and at speed.
+The resulting splashing of the metal throughout the cavity presents a significant challenge to prediction of defects for any software.
+Using our TruVOF method, we can determine the location of gates to ensure the best flow pattern, the location of overflows to ensure the defects flow to them, and the presence of early solidification.

 FLOW-3D CAST helps engineers investigate the formation of internal porosity that can affect the quality of the final part.
-Also, FLOW-3D CAST enables the investigation of segregation in binary alloys.
+FLOW-3D CAST also enables the investigation of segregation in binary alloys.
 Finally, a detailed temperature history helps determine whether chills or cooling lines need to be added or modified, and whether the initial metal temperature should be changed.
 FLOW-3D CAST enables engineers to investigate the formation of internal porosities, thermally induced stresses, and segregation in binary alloys.